Last Updated on

 On the bus ride up a steep and windy road of 362 curves (Pai is very proud of this claim), I met Graham, an amicable 40-something U.K. expat, who was on a weekend visit.
 Having visited Pai several times, he was my Insider guidebook to this sleepy town.
 Regaling the resort he and his Thai girlfriend were staying at, he recommended that it be my stay as well… the Beung Pai Fish Farm.

-Buddha #2– Getting Lost and the genuine warmth of Thai people.
+#2- Getting lost and finding the friendliness of Thai people

 The bus dropped us at the town center.
 Rather than rent a bike early off, from the many nearby rental stand, I hoped to check out the town on foot.
 According to Graham, the resort was a 10 minute walk from the town.
 Graham was wrong.
 The resort farm was much further, nestled in a large field off the main drag.
 I was LOST.